 Eleanor Lakelin uses a lathe and carving tools to make vessels and sculptural forms in wood.
-She is based in South London at Cockpit Arts, a community of artists and makers.
+She is based in South London at Cockpit Arts, a studio-colony of artists and makers.
+Read More

 The provenance of materials is of particular importance to Eleanor and she likes to share the story behind each piece of work.
 In order to create ethical and sustainable work, she only uses wood from trees felled in the British Isles.